Mom! The Washing Machine Ate My Brother

 Mom to the rescue...

 My brother is now thankfully able to pick his nose with either hand.
-Although a conceivably happier ending than the prospect of my brother running around the house minus an arm pulled off nonetheless it still led to much suffering and misery in my life when he eventually learned to play the piano.
-Not a lot of one-armed piano players out there!
+Although a conceivably happier ending than the prospect of my brother running around the house minus an arm pulled off; nonetheless it still led to much trauma and paranoia in my life when he eventually learned to play the piano.
+There aren't a lot of one-armed piano players out there!
 There was a one-armed villain that caused a lot of trouble on The Fugitive but I don't think he played the piano?